It aims to take marketing back to its roots, thus focusing on a human-to-human connection.

 If you thought that an email outreach campaign ends with the sending of the emails, you couldn’t be more wrong!
 In this phase, there is a single step, yet it’s an important one if you want to reach your end goal, as set in Step 3 (potential actions).

 In sales, they say that you have to knock 3 times before the customer opens the door.
 Follow-up is a necessity if you want to see results.

 You can change copies, and subject lines, and use what works best.
 No matter what, don’t stop sending until you’ve gone through 3 waves of contacting your audience.

 Don’t overdo it though – three times is the maximum you should usually go for, as more than three usually shouts spam.

 Remember the Nigerian Prince email scam?
 If not, I should tell you that it’s one of the most infamous emails scams involving an alleged ‘Nigerian Prince’ that asks for your bank account so he can send you a shitload of money.

 Well, don’t be surprised when I tell you that there are people out there that have fallen for this scam – and still do.
 Why?
 Because volume!

-Think about it, even if the ‘conversion’ is as low as 0.01% per cent, the Nigerian Prince scams are sent by the millions.
-It sounds obvious, but we often overlook volume: The more people and businesses you outreach, the higher the chance to reach your goal.
+Think about it, even if the ‘conversion’ is as low as 0.01% percent, the Nigerian Prince scams are sent by the millions.
+It sounds obvious, but we often overlook volume: The more people and businesses your outreach, the higher the chance to reach your goal.